Skip to main content

 UnIoN aLl SeLeCt 1,2,3--

 URL-encode your payload.
-Double-encoding can bypass WAFs that decode once.
+Double-encoding catches WAFs that decode exactly once before inspecting.

 -- Standard URL Encoding